sjforman/sjforman.github.io/content/posts/what-im-building-next.md

 **If you run a preventive care advocacy organization** and want better tools for reaching your audience...

-**If you're reading this thinking "I wish this existed for X"** — reach out.
-I'm starting with vaccines because they're an urgent crisis, but the pattern generalizes: any conversation where the evidence is clear but patients are misled by misinformation or resist or delay...
+**If you're reading this thinking "I wish this existed for statins" or "for GLP-1s" or "for blood pressure"**...

-If this sounds like something you can make use of, I'd love to talk.
+...I'd love to talk.
+I'm starting with vaccines and CRC screening, but the pattern generalizes to any conversation where the evidence is clear but patients resist or delay.
 Send me a note: [scott@calyptahealth.com](mailto:scott@calyptahealth.com).